Skip to main content

 SFTP (Inbound)

-Client uploads a file to SFTP → FileFeed detects and processes it.
+The sender uploads a file to the connection’s SFTP space → FileFeed detects and processes it.

 API (Outbound)